Causes of climate change: Carbon dioxide

-The Global Carbon Project shows how additions to since 1880 have been caused by different sources ramping up one after another.
+The Global Carbon Project shows how additions to have been caused by different sources ramping up one after another.

 The Keeling Curve shows the long-term increase of atmospheric carbon dioxide concentrations since 1958.

 emissions primarily come from burning fossil fuels to provide energy for transport, manufacturing, heating, and electricity.
 Additional emissions come from deforestation and industrial processes, which include the released by the chemical reactions for making cement, steel, aluminum, and fertiliser.

 is absorbed and emitted naturally as part of the carbon cycle, through animal and plant respiration, volcanic eruptions, and ocean-atmosphere exchange.
 Human activities, such as the burning of fossil fuels and changes in land use (see below), release large amounts of carbon to the atmosphere, causing concentrations in the atmosphere to rise.

 The high-accuracy measurements of atmospheric concentration, initiated by Charles David Keeling in 1958, constitute the master time series documenting the changing composition of the atmosphere.
 These data, known as the Keeling Curve, have iconic status in climate change science as evidence of the effect of human activities on the chemical composition of the global atmosphere.

 Keeling's initial 1958 measurements showed 313 parts per million by volume (ppm).
 Atmospheric concentrations, commonly written "ppm", are measured in parts-per-million by volume (ppmv).
 In May 2019, the concentration of in the atmosphere reached 415 ppm.
 The last time when it reached this level was 2.6–5.3 million years ago.
 Without human intervention, it would be 280 ppm.

 In 2022–2024, the concentration of in the atmosphere increased faster than ever before according to National Oceanic and Atmospheric Administration, as a result of sustained emissions and El Niño conditions.

 In November, 2025 Global Carbon Budget predicted emissions from burning coal, oil and gas would be a record 38.1 billion tonnes in 2025, up 1.1 percent from the prior year.